chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

   * a rocket would be fired from St Peter's Field to initiate
   * King's Dragoon Guards, already there, joined by 15th Light Dragoons, 54th Regiment of Infantry
   * Knutsford Troop in Manchester, remained of Regiment held at readiness
-  * possibly due to the massive military and civil prescence in the city nothing happened
+  * possibly due to the massive military and civil presence in the city nothing happened
 * 4-Jun, public dinner in Manchester in celebration of the King's birthday, toast was drunk to the Cheshire Yeomanry
 * 19-Jul, band formed, with nineteen members
 * 25-Aug, Maj Brooke entertained at Mere Hall